Symphony No. 30 (Mozart)

-Wolfgang Amadeus Mozart wrote Symphony No. 30 in D major, K. 202/186b in Salzburg, completing it on May 5, 1774.
+Wolfgang Amadeus Mozart wrote Symphony No. 30 in D major, K. 202/186b in Salzburg, completing it on 5 May 1774.

-The work is scored for two oboes, bassoon, two horns, two trumpets, timpani and strings, but the timpani part has been lost.
+The work is scored for two oboes, two horns and two trumpets in D (silent in the Andantino and Trio), timpani and strings, but the timpani part has been lost.
 There has been at least one attempt to reconstruct the timpani part.

-The work is in 4 movements:
+The work is in four movements: